Bachelor of Science in Child, Family & Community Studies

 Licensure: Early Childhood PreK-2This concentration fulfills the requirements for licensure within the state of Massachusetts to teach in PreK-2 classrooms through a broad set of courses spanning child, family, and community issues and topics.

-Licensure: Elementary Education (Grades 1-6) and/or Moderate Disabilities (PreK-8)This concentration fulfills the requirements for licensure within the state of Massachusetts to teach in elementary classrooms, grades 1-6 and/or students with moderate disabilities (PreK-8).
+Licensure: Elementary Education (Grades 1-6) or Moderate Disabilities (PreK-8)This concentration fulfills the requirements for licensure within the state of Massachusetts to teach in elementary classrooms, grades 1-6 or students with moderate disabilities (PreK-8).

 The Office of Professional Studies is here to help!